mr-siddy/mr-siddy/README.md

 <br />
 <br />

-Hi, I'm Devangi Purkayastha, a Machine Learning novice and am very passionate about Artificial Intelligence 🚀 .
+Hi, I'm Siddhant saxena, a Machine Learning novice and am very passionate about Artificial Intelligence 🚀 .
 I'm from India and am currently looking to collaborate on ML/DL projects and would love to work with like-minded individuals.
 <!---  <img align="right" alt="GIF" src="https://media.giphy.com/media/OAglYDNHPx5qo/giphy.gif" /> -->

 **Talking about Me:**